NukeOfTheShadow/macchanger/README.md

 1.)
 Run 'git clone https://github.com/NukeOfTheShadow/macchanger.git' to download the repository.

 2.)
-Run 'cp macchanger/macchanger.sh /etc/init.d/macchanger' to copy the script.
+Run 'chmod +x macchanger.sh' so you can execute the script.

+##### The following steps are optional and only required if you want to change the mac adress on every startup / reboot.
+##### If you want to change the mac adress manually you can just simply execute the script with the command 'bash macchanger.sh'

 3.)
-Run 'chmod +x /etc/init.d/macchanger' so you can execute the script.
+Run 'cp macchanger/macchanger.sh /etc/init.d/macchanger' to copy the script to the service folder.

 4.)
-Run 'update-rc.d acchanger defaults' to add the script to autostart.
+Run 'update-rc.d macchanger defaults' to add the script to autostart.

 5.)
 Reboot.